 Small, powerful magnets (such as Buckyballs) are very dangerous if swallowed.
 If two or more such magnets are swallowed, the magnets can lock together through the intestinal walls and cause perforations and blockages.
 This can lead to infection and even death.
 Toys containing these must have a suitable warning label, and just as with other small choking hazards, the magnets should not come loose if the toy is dropped, pulled or twisted.

 Batteries are common in many toys.
-Make sure they are not accessible to small children - battery compartments should be secured with a screw or be otherwise inaccessible.
-Small button batteries in particular are a hazard if swallowed as they can lodge in the throat and cause severe burns or even death.
+Button batteries in particular are a serious hazard if swallowed as they can lodge in the throat and cause severe burns or even death.
+Make sure batteries are not accessible to small children; battery compartments should be secured with a screw or be otherwise inaccessible.

-Be wary of toys that make loud noises - particularly toys that are held against the ear, such as walkie talkies and toy mobile phones – as they can be harmful to hearing.
+Be wary of toys that make loud noises - particularly toys that are held against the ear, such as walkie-talkies and toy mobile phones – as they can be harmful to hearing (and to parents' sanity, perhaps!).

 If you're buying a toy that shoots projectiles, only choose ones that have a soft, one-piece dart or non removable suction caps, and make sure the tip or cap is large enough.
 The projectile mustn't be small enough to pose a choking hazard.
 Also, make sure that the firing mechanism can't be used to fire makeshift projectiles such as sharp pencils, stones or nails, and that the projectile can't hit hard enough to cause injury.